izuzanak/uclang/uclang/doc/intro.md

 ### Iterable objects

-Some of objects are recognized as iterable.
-Iterable object are capable to provide access to its members, or it can produce sequence of objects as its output.
+Some of the objects are recognized as iterable.
+Iterable object is capable to provide access to its members, or it can produce sequences of objects as its output.
 Algorithms processing iterable objects (like `for` loops, or `Filter` class) access this objects by iterable interfaces.
 There are two types of iterable interfaces: